The collection of 28 most beautiful places in Spain with the best cities in Spain worth visiting

 Zaragoza is also easily visited from Madrid.
 It takes 1 h and 20 min by train from Madrid to Zaragoza as well.
 Buts, a bus ride from Madrid to Zaraagzoa takes 4 hours.

 Beautiful Alicante is one of the most touristy cities in Spain.

 It is located in the heart of Costa Blanca.

 Alicante is one of the most beautiful beach cities in Spain.
-The city has a wonderful marina, colorful old town, cozy coffee shops, and great seafood restaurants.
+The city has a wonderful marina, a colorful old town, cozy coffee shops, and great seafood restaurants.